Professor of Biomedical Engineering, Chemistry, Physics & Astronomy

 D.Sc.
 (2007) La Salle University

 She was a graduate research fellow at IBM Research, Yorktown, NY, served as a postdoctoral associate at AT&T Bell Laboratories and joined the Rice faculty in 1990.
 Halas is one of the pioneering researchers in the field of plasmonics, creating the concept of the “tunable plasmon” and inventing a family of nanoparticles with resonances spanning the visible and infrared regions of the spectrum.
-Halas pursues fundamental studies of coupled plasmonic systems as well as applications of plasmonics in biomedicine, optoelectronics, chemical sensing, photocatalysis, and most recently in solar energy, with a novel ‘solar steam’ technology.
-She is author of more than 250 refereed publications, has more than fifteen issued patents, has presented more than 450 invited talks, and has been cited more than 30,000 times (H=87 on Web of Science, H=97 on Google Scholar).
-She is co-founder of Nanospectra Biosciences, a Houston-based company developing photothermal therapies for cancer and other diseases based on her nanoparticles, currently in multiple clinical trials, and cofounder of Eureka Sun, a startup pursuing commercial applications of solar steam generation.
-Halas was elected to the National Academy of Engineering in 2014, the National Academy of Sciences in 2013 and was elected to the American Academy of Arts and Sciences in 2009.
-She is a recipient of the American Physical Society 2014 Frank Isakson Prize for Optical Effects in Solids.
-She is a Fellow of six professional societies: OSA, APS, SPIE, IEEE, MRS, and the the American Association for the Advancement of Science.
-She is a National Security Science and Engineering Faculty Fellow of the U.S. Department of Defense, an advisor to the Mathematical and Physical Sciences Directorate of the National Science Foundation, and advisor to the Director of the Defense Sciences Office at DARPA.
-She is a member of the Editorial Advisory Board of Chemical Physics Letters and Laser and Photonics Reviews, and an Associate Editor of Nano Letters.
+Halas pursues fundamental studies of coupled plasmonic systems as well as applications of plasmonics in biomedicine, optoelectronics, chemical sensing, photocatalysis, and most recently in solar energy and sustainability, with ‘solar steam’ technology.
+She is author of more than 300 refereed publications, has more than fifteen issued patents, has presented more than 500 invited talks, and has been cited more than 40,000 times (H=107 on Web of Science, over 65,000 citations and H=121 on Google Scholar).
+She is co-founder of Nanospectra Biosciences, a Houston-based company developing photothermal therapies for cancer and other diseases based on her nanoparticles, currently in multiple clinical trials, and is currently transferring other technologies from her laboratory.
+Halas is a member of the National Academy of Sciences, the National Academy of Engineering in 2014, and the American Academy of Arts and Sciences.
+She is a recipient of the American Physical Society Frank Isakson Prize for Optical Effects in Solids, the Willis E. Lamb Award, and the Wood Prize of the Optical Society of America.
+She is a Fellow of OSA, APS, SPIE, IEEE, MRS, the American Association for the Advancement of Science, and the National Academy of Inventors.
+She has been a National Security Science and Engineering Faculty Fellow of the U.S. Department of Defense and an advisor to the Mathematical and Physical Sciences Directorate of the National Science Foundation.
+She is a member of the Editorial Advisory Board of ACS Photonics, Materials Horizons, Chemical Physics Letters and Laser and Photonics Reviews, and an Associate Editor of Nano Letters.

 (updated October 5, 2016)